 Is radon testing necessary for a home inspection?

-Since there is no medical means to tell if you’re breathing in unhealthy levels of radon until you’ve developed a serious condition, homes should be tested for radon to ensure their air quality is not compromised.
+Since there is no medical means to tell if you’re breathing in unhealthy radon levels until you’ve developed a serious condition, homes should be tested for radon to ensure their air quality is not compromised.

 - Ground that is rich in thorium, uranium, or radium